yardenas/talks/21-FEB-2025/slides.md

 </div>

 <!--
 So how do we find optimal policies?

-This of the autonomous driving example.
+(PAUSE, LET AUDIENCE REALLY THINK ABOUT THIS AND LET YOURSELF BREATH) This of the autonomous driving example.
 Say that I give you initially only one policy of "doing nothing".
 Clearly this is safe, but will it be able to actually drive from Lower east side to Brooklyn?
 So we need to gradually add more and more policies/behaviors to what we know that is safe.
 -->